flutter/website/src/ads.md

 which works with both AdMob and AdManager.
-This plugin supports a variety of ad formats, including banner (inline and overlay), interstitial, rewarded video, and native ads.
+This plugin supports a variety of ad formats, including banner (inline and overlay), interstitial, rewarded video, native ads, and adaptive banner.

 ![Pic showing different types of ads]({% asset ads/GoogleMobileAdTypes.png @path %}){:width="100%"}